-Inspired by the marvelous bayside setting, Amara at Paraiso is the restaurant that brings together the bold flavors of Latin America, abundance of coastal ingredients and diversity of South Florida’s food culture.
-The 4,500-square foot indoor-outdoor space was designed by Meyer Davis Studio and takes advantage of the natural beauty of Miami’s coastline for the quintessential waterfront restaurant.
-The warm and welcoming decor makes for a certain level of sophistication, but at the same time the establishment harbors a dynamic energy that flows through the staff and clientele–the true Miami experience.
+Inspired by the marvelous bayside setting, Amara at Paraiso is the restaurant that brings together the bold flavors of Latin America with the abundance of coastal ingredients and diversity of South Florida’s food culture.
+The 4,500-square-foot indoor-outdoor space was designed by Meyer Davis Studio and takes advantage of the natural beauty of Miami’s coastline for the quintessential waterfront restaurant.
+The warm and welcoming decor makes for a certain level of sophistication, but at the same time, the establishment harbors a dynamic atmosphere that flows through the staff and clientele – the true Miami experience.
 Amara at Paraiso takes after owner Michael Schwartz’s ever-growing culinary experience and farm-to-table ethos with a menu that stretches from South American favorites to freshly-caught seafood.
-For an expanded list of fantastic dining experiences, take a peak through the Restaurant Guide for Miami.

 What to Do

 One of the best ways to explore Miami is through its fascinating architectural legacy, which can still be encountered today thanks to the efforts of groups like the Miami Design Preservation League.
 Perhaps the most well-conserved collection of Art Deco architecture in the world lies in South Beach between 6th and 23rd street, while Ocean Drive is lined with colorful boutique hotels overlooking the Atlantic Ocean that date back to the 1930s.